The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

     micrometre → micron (or, micrometer)

-Headers structure
+Header's structure
 --------------------------------------------------------------------------------

-In Markdown avoid using same header type both for the title of the document and it's content.
+In Markdown avoid using same header type both for the title of the document and its content.
 It looks awful in the table of content.

 Use headers to make structure of the documentation better.
-For underline and overlines use 80 symbol.
-Here is the header priorities.
+For underline and overlines use 80 symbols.
+Here are the header priorities.
 Top is the highest priority.

 .. code-block::